linolayani/linoleparquet.github.io/content/posts/2022/ckad-tip-ensure-your-deployment-with-a-temporary-container/index.md

 lastmod: 2024-01-26T13:19:07-06:00
 tags: ["kubernetes", "CKAD", "service", "cloud"]

-description: "During the CKAD exam, you will be more that likely prompted to deploy a service.
-Here is a simple way to test the pod or service you deployed respond properly."
 summary: "During the CKAD exam, you will be more that likely prompted to deploy a service.
 Here is a simple way to test the pod or service you deployed respond properly."